-To search for hotspots of eQTL, we plotted the p-value and location of the top SNP with the strongest evidence (lowest p-value) of association by GEMMA per transcript.
-We defined hotspot permutation thresholds from the maximum hotspot size across the 5x permutations and applied these thresholds to all data to define significant hotspots.
-The maximum permuted hotspot size for B. cinerea was XX, and XX for A. thaliana.
-We conservatively set our permutation thresholds to 20 linked transcripts for B. cinerea and 150 transcripts for A. thaliana.
-As such, hotspots are defined as peaks of significant SNPs above the hotspot permutation threshold.
-The significant regulatory hotspots we identified are spread throughout the genome, present on chromosomes 2-6, 8-10, 12-15 (Figure N6).
-These hotspots of controlling variation may be due to a mix of cis- and trans-eQTL.
-Genome-wide, we identified 22 hotspots, 11 linked to B. cinerea gene expression and 11 linked to A. thaliana gene expression, from X to X per chromosome (Figure N6, Figure N7).
+The other typical predominant pattern in eQTL studies is the presence of hotspots whereby a number of transcripts variation links to specific loci.
+These are considered to be positions where there is a causal polymorphism that influences the regulation of numerous genes in trans, i.e. a trans eQTL hotspot.
+In this dataset, we can extend this analysis to looking for trans eQTL hotspots that extend beyond B. cinerea and influence the expression of genes in the host, Arabidopsis.
+To conduct a conservative search and to simplify the analysis, we focused on solely the single most-significant SNP (i.e. strongest evidence) that is linked to a given transcript.
+Taking these top SNPs for all the B. cinerea and A. thaliana transcripts, we queried for hotspots per transcriptome (Figure N6).
+By permuting the SNP positions, we identified maximum permuted hotspot sizes for B. cinerea as XX, and XX for A. thaliana.
+For further analysis of hotspots, we utilized a conservative threshold of 20 linked transcripts for B. cinerea and 150 transcripts for A. thaliana.
+This analysis found 1SNPs as being potential trans eQTL hotspots for the B. cinerea transcriptome and 11 SNPs as being potential cross-species trans eQTL hotspots influencing the A. thaliana transcriptome (Figure N6, Figure N7) .
+The trans- eQTL hotSNPs are spread throughout the genome, present on chromosomes 2-6, 8-10, 12-15 (Figure N6).
 Hotspots were defined to the gene level, with 1 to X significant SNPs.
-To determine whether few hotspots were identified due to our SNP selection approach, we repeated the full analysis by selecting the top 10 SNPs per transcript.
-We found that few major hotspots are identified by this expanded approach (Table SX1; Figure SX3).
+One possibility is that a trans eQTL hotSNP for B. cinerea transcripts may control virulence pathways and thus cause an associated trans eQTL hotSNP in the A. thaliana response.
+To test for this, we looked for evidence of eQTL hotspots that are common across both B. cinerea and A. thaliana (Figure XX).
+We find that X% of hotspots are shared among both transcriptomes, X% are unique to B. cinerea, and X% are unique to A. thaliana.To test the dependency of these results on using solely the top SNP, we repeated the full analysis by selecting the top 10 SNPs per transcript.
+This again identified a limited number of trans-eQTL hotSNPs with little overlap between the two species transcriptomes (Table SX1; Figure SX3).
+This suggests that the pathogens influence on the hosts transcriptome is not solely limited to major interactions between trans-eQTL hotSNPs but can involve more limited changes in the pathogen that are magnified in the hosts response.

 To look for B. cinerea loci that are trans-acting to control expression variation in the affected host, we also examined patterns of association between A. thaliana expression variation and B. cinerea genomic variation.
 We identified hotspots putatively controlling A. thaliana expression variation for all B. cinerea chromosomes except 17 and 18 (Figure X4b).
 These B. cinerea loci may contribute to regulation of gene expression in the host.
-We looked for evidence of eQTL hotspots that are common across both B. cinerea and A. thaliana (Figure XX).
-We find that X% of hotspots are shared among both transcriptomes, X% are unique to B. cinerea, and X% are unique to A. thaliana.

 Gene functions of expression modulating hotspots